agent-infra/agent-tars-website/src/docs/source/blog/announcing-agent-tars-app.md

 ## Introduction

+Hello everyone, we would like to introduce a new friend to you —— **Agent TARS**.

 **Agent TARS** is an open-source multimodal AI agent that leverages browser operations by visually interpreting web pages and seamlessly integrating with command lines and file systems.
+Here is a demonstration video as follows:

 <div className="bg-gray-900 w-full h-500 rounded-lg overflow-hidden">
   <video